CUTLER-H2020/WeST-twitter-crawler/README.md

 # WeST-twitter-crawler
-A Logstash-based Twitter crawler powered by Logstash.
+A Logstash-based Twitter crawler developed by UNIKO, based on the [Twitter Stream API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview), unlike the previously developed [search-API-based crawler](https://github.com/CUTLER-H2020/DataCrawlers/tree/master/Social/twitterCrawler).
+It provides a Web-based user interface that allows users to manage their keywords.

 ## Requirements
 docker and docker-compose